Skip to main content

 • Call Circle’s GET /v2/messages API endpoint to retrieve the attestation.

-• Pass the srcDomain argument from the CCTP Domain for your source chain.
+• Pass the srcDomain argument from the CCTP domain for your source chain.

 • Pass transactionHash from the value returned by sendTransaction within the burnUSDC function above.